Managing Non-Motor Symptoms of Parkinson’s Disease: Strategies for Comprehensive Care

 By engaging in tailored movement therapy, you can effectively combat the challenges brought on by Parkinson’s.

-Aerobic activities such as walking, swimming, or cycling can help improve cardiovascular health and endurance while also supporting cognitive function.
+Aerobic activities such as walking, swimming, or cycling can help improve and endurance while also supporting cognitive function.

 Resistance exercises using weights or resistance bands can help maintain muscle mass, which is critical for balance and mobility.